open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/exporters.md

 ### Jaeger

-To try out the OTLP exporter, you can run [Jaeger](https://www.jaegertracing.io/) as an OTLP endpoint and for trace visualization in a docker containe:
+To try out the OTLP exporter, you can run [Jaeger](https://www.jaegertracing.io/) as an OTLP endpoint and for trace visualization in a docker container:

 ```shell
 docker run -d --name jaeger \